HannesOberreiter/gbif-extinct/README.md

 Overall, it offers a valuable contribution to the field of biodiversity research by providing a user-friendly and versatile platform for exploring GBIF data, potentially leading to the identification of "forgotten taxa" and promoting a deeper understanding of global biodiversity patterns.

+### Caveats

+#### Data Quality

+The GBIF data is not perfect and contains errors and biases.
+The data is only as good as the data providers and the data cleaning process.

+- We do not filter for data quality, and the data might contain errors, misidentifications, and outdated records.
+- We do not filter for data providers.
+Some data providers do upload unverified data (one example we found following dataset [gbif.org/dataset/6ac3f774-d9fb-4796-b3e9-92bf6c81c084](https://www.gbif.org/dataset/6ac3f774-d9fb-4796-b3e9-92bf6c81c084)).

+#### Completeness

+- We don't do an exhaustive search for all taxa and only use the backbone taxonomy from GBIF.
+The backbone taxonomy is a consensus taxonomy and might not be up to date with the latest taxonomic changes.
+- To reduce query time and load on the gbif API, we take some shortcuts when searching for taxa/countries see function `getCountries` [https://github.com/HannesOberreiter/gbif-extinct/blob/main/pkg/gbif/gbif.go](https://github.com/HannesOberreiter/gbif-extinct/blob/main/pkg/gbif/gbif.go).
+- Fetching of new data happens at random with a cron job, therefore the data you see on gbif extinct could be outdated by over a year.

 ## Development

 The project is open-source and contributions are welcome [github.com/HannesOberreiter/gbif-extinct](https://github.com/HannesOberreiter/gbif-extinct).
 The project is written in Go and uses Echo as a web framework.
 HTMX and Tailwind CSS and templ are used for the frontend.
 The database is DuckDB as it can be deployed as binary inside the go application.